 After eight weeks, I still hadn’t received my replacement bulb.
 So I took my plight to Twitter to complain about Siemens’ poor customer support.
 And to Siemens’ social support team’s credit they were straight on it.
 Well they were to a point…

-What happened to “owning” customer issues?
+What happened to “owning” customer issues (as we want to in ITSM)?

 Twitter support was keen to sort things out given that “email support” seemed to have no interest in keeping me updated on my hopefully-still-open customer support issue.
 The Twitter support team investigated, and confirmed that the bulb was out of stock.
 They then suggested that if I wanted to I could just buy the bulb on the high street!
 So I’d waited eight weeks for a solution, with no communication from Siemens, to then be told I could have simply purchased a replacement bulb myself from somewhere else, say Amazon for example.